alikkon/tametheark/README.md

 ## How do I use TameTheArk?

-1. Easy.
+1. Install Ark, SteamCMD, PHP, and Apache on your Linux host.
-2. Configure Apache to run as your steam/ark user.
+2. Copy the files from this directory into /opt/tametheark (or another accessible location)
-3. Place these files in your webroot.
+3. Configure sudoers.
+Example can be found in $ttaroot/res/sudoers.d.ark
-4. Install the pre-reqs.
+4. Configure your service - $ttaroot/arks/[servicename]/conf - copy the example directory if needed.
-5. Configure your service (./arkconfs/[servicename] - rename ./arkconfs/example)
+5. Configure tametheark ($ttaroot/conf/conf.php rename $ttaroot/conf/conf.example and edit)
-6. Configure tametheark (./conf.php rename ./conf.example and edit)
+6. Configure your Apache Virtualhost to point to the $ttaroot/www directory.
+Set authentication up here.
 7. Start Apache.
 8. Visit your web UI.